runrig-coop/hedgerows/notes/draft-artifacts.md

 > as depriving the owner of capital of freedom.
 Therefore, peasants and
 > tribespeople who demand the return of their rights and access to resources are
 > regarded as thieves.

+More from _Biopiracy_, pp. 4-5:

+> The same logic is now used to appropriate biodiversity from the original
+> owners and innovators by defining their seeds, medicinal plants, and medical
+> knowledge as nature, as nonscience, and treating the tools of genetic
+> engineering as the yardstick of "improvement."
+Defining Christianity as the
+> only religion, and all other beliefs and cosmologies as primitive finds its
+> parallel in defining commercialized Western science as the only science, and
+> all other knowledge as primitive.
+>
+> Five hundred years ago it was enough to be a non-christian culture to lose all
+> claims and rights.
+The humanity of others was blanked out then and their
+> intellect is being blanked out now.
+Conquered territories were treated as
+> peopleless in the patents of the 15th and 16th centuries.
+People were
+> naturalized into "our subjects."
+In continuity with conquest by
+> naturalization, biodiversity is being defined as nature — the cultural and
+> intellectual contributions of non-Western knowledge systems are being
+> systematically erased.
+>
+> Today's patents have continuity with those issued to Columbus, Sir John Cabot,
+> Sir Humphrey Gilbert, and Sir Walter Raleigh.
+The conflicts that have been
+> unleashed by the GATT treaty, by patents on life-forms, by the patenting of
+> indigenous knowledge, and by genetic engineering are grounded in the processes
+> that can be summarized and symbolized as the second coming of Columbus.
+>
+> At the heart of Columbus's "discovery" was the treatment of piracy as a
+> natural right of the colonizer, necessary for the deliverance of the
+> colonized.
+At the heart of the GATT treaty and its patent laws is the
+> treatment of biopiracy as a natural right of Western corporations, necessary
+> for the "development" of Third World communities.

+p.
+7:

+> Patents on life enclose the creativity inherent to living systems that
+> reproduce and multiply in self-organized freedom.
+They enclose the interior
+> spaces of the bodies of women, plants, and animals.
+They also enclose the free
+> spaces ces of intellectual creativity by transforming publicly generated
+> knowledge into private property.

+pp. 9-10:

+> As currently discussed in global platforms, such as GATT and the Biodiversity
+> Convention, or as unilaterally imposed through the Special 301 clause of the
+> U.S. Trade Act, IPRs are a prescription for a monoculture of knowledge.
+These
+> instruments are being used to universalize the U.S. patent regime worldwide,
+> which would inevitably lead to an intellectual and cultural impoverishment by
+> displacing other ways of knowing, other objectives for knowledge creation, and
+> other modes of knowledge sharing.

+p.
+10:

+> By denying the creativity of nature and other cultures, even when that
+> creativity is exploited for commercial gain, intellectual property rights
+> becomes another name for intellectual theft and biopiracy.
+Simultaneously,
+> people's assertion of their customary, collective rights to knowledge and
+> resources is turned into "piracy" and "theft."

+p.
+22:

+> One of the characteristics of reductionist biology is to declare organisms
+> and their functions useless on the basis of ignorance of their structure and
+> function.
+Thus, crops and trees are declared "weeds."
+Forests and cattle
+> breeds are declared "scrub."
+And DNA whose role is not understood is called
+> "junk DNA."
+To write off the major part of the molecule as junk because of our
+> ignorance is to fail to understand biological processes.
+"Junk DNA" plays an
+> essential role.
+The fact that Tracy's protein production increased with the
+> introduction of "junk DNA" is an illustration of the PPL scientists'
+> ignorance, not their knowledge and creativity.
+>
+> While genetic engineering is modeled on determinism and predictability,
+> indeterminism and unpredictability are characteristic of the human
+> manipulation of living organisms.
+In addition to the gap between the
+> projection and practice of the engineering paradigm, there is the gap between
+> owning benefits and rewards and owning hazards and risks.
+>
+> When property rights to life-forms are claimed, it is on the basis of their
+> being new, novel, not occurring in nature.
+But when it comes time for the
+> "owners" to take responsibility for the consequences of releasing genetically
+> modified organisms (GMOs), suddenly the life-forms are not new.
+They are
+> natural, and hence safe.
+The issue of biosafety is treated as unnecessary.
+> Thus, when biological organisms have to be owned, they are treated as not
+> natural; when the ecological impact of releasing GMOs is called to account
+> by environmentalists, these same organisms are now natural.
+These shifting
+> constructions of "natural" show that science, which claims the highest levels
+> of objectivity, is actually very subjective and opportunistic in its approach
+> to nature.

 ## Public Goods & Market Enclosure